nudge-now/sdk-android/README.md

 );
 ```

-SDK will detect if users made a purchase using [In-App Purchase Tracking](#in-app-purchase-tracking-beta) feature.
-Thus, you should implement it to complete this promotion feature.
-Please make sure that you implement 'cancelPromotionPurchase()' method when users cancelled or failed to purchase items.
+Our SDK will detect if users made a purchase using our [In-App Purchase Tracking](#in-app-purchase-tracking-beta) features.
+Therefore, you should implement it to complete this promotion feature.
+Please make sure that you implement 'cancelPromotionPurchase()' method when the users cancelled or failed to purchase items.
 * * *

 ## Dynamic Targeting

 ### Custom Parameter

-Our SDK can collect user specific profiles such as level, stage, maximum score and etc. We use it to deliver a personalized and targeted message in real time to specific user segment that you can define.
+Our SDK can collect user specific profiles such as level, stage, maximum score, etc. We use it to deliver a personalized and targeted message in real time to specific user segments that you can define.

 To implement codes, simply call setCustomParameterValue method with passing parameter's index and value.
 You can get the custom parameter's index in our [Dashboard](https://admin.adfresca.com): 1) Select a App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.